Things to check or prepare before a earthquake -

 7. Keep some water on hand for drinking.
 A few gallons for each person will keep you alive a couple of

 9. Make a earthquake kit.
 A new trash can with lid is a good place to store items.
-Things to store in it
+Things to store in

-running if power is out for a week or more.
+tools, and candles if power is out for a week or more.

 Things to check after a quake -